JoshuaThadi/Notion-O-Motion/README.md

 </a>

 <div align="left">
-<h1 align="center">This is Notion Templates and Website</h1>
+<h1 align="center">This is Notion Templates and Website Digital Product</h1>

-<h3 align="center">💡 Just a plain website where you can use the notion templates to build your own websites for templates to organize your day-to-day life.</h2>
+<h3 align="center">💡 Just a plain website where you can use the notion templates to build your own websites for templates to organize your day-to-day life.</h3>
 <br/>

 <div align="center">